Sydney205/Tonelog/README.md

 ## Installation 📦

-You can install this package using pip:
+You can install this package using npm:

 ```bash
 npm install tonelog